Part 1: Chapter 1

 “The position is for my personal assistant, Colette.
 Thank you, but I will interview her alone.”
 His voice was firm, commanding.

-He smiled at me, and offered me a seat, sitting across from him.
+Christopher smiled at me, and offered me a seat, sitting across from him.

 He smiled, “Yes, please.”

 “You’re from Iowa?
 What’s a girl from Iowa doing in New York?”
-He looked up at me
+He looked up at me with warm eyes.

 “Well, I came here to go to NYU, and-”

 “Yes, I read that in your resume.
 Tell me why you stayed here.”
+He folded one hand over the other.

 “Why’d you choose to major in marketing?
 Of all things.”

 “That’s… a good question.”
-I sighed, looking off to the side, shrugging my shoulders a bit
+I sighed, looking off to the side, shrugging my shoulders a bit.

 “Well, I’m from Sioux City, and I graduated from NYU in June-”